Duncan Segregation Index: Theories Behind Occupational Segregation

 Historically, men and women have worked in separate sectors of the economy.
 Women are associated with pink-collar jobs, while men are associated with blue/white-collar jobs, making it difficult for women to transcend across those job categories.
 Employment stereotypes have made it difficult for men and women to work particular jobs, as there is still a strong social belief that men belong in certain employment areas, while women belong in others.

 A second theory states that men and women have different tastes for different jobs.
 This theory proposes the idea that women are more likely to choose family-oriented jobs because that is what women are naturally inclined towards.
 This theory is highly controversial as women are associated with staying at home, working child/sibling care jobs, and partaking in other home related activities.

 A third theory deals with employer's attitudes to workers.
 Some employers view women as weak, emotional, and submissive, while they view men as aggressive, decisive, and strong.
 Thus, they see the sexes as suited for different types of work.

 Examples

-Occupational segregation by gender declined rapidly from 0.65 in 1970 to 0.54 in 1990.
+Occupational segregation by gender in the United States declined rapidly from 0.65 in 1970 to 0.54 in 1990.
 Little progress has been made since 2000.
 These declines were primarily due to women entering formerly predominantly male occupations.
 Despite this decline, labor force gender segregation is still evident in today's labor market.